SHK2805/nlp-introduction-1/README.md

 * Notice that stemming can sometimes produce stems that are not valid words (e.g., "happiest" becomes "happi").
   * This is because stemming algorithms, such as the Porter Stemmer, use a set of rules to remove common suffixes and prefixes without considering the word's context.
 * While stemming is faster and simpler compared to lemmatization, it may not always produce the most accurate results.
 Nonetheless, it is widely used in NLP applications where speed and simplicity are prioritized.
+* Disadvantages:
+  * It Can sometimes be too aggressive, resulting in incorrect or non-existent roots (e.g., "flies" becomes "fli").
+  * Lacks linguistic context, so it may not preserve the meaning of the word.

 #### Tokenization
 * Tokenization is a fundamental step in natural language processing (NLP), where a stream of text is divided into meaningful pieces, known as tokens.
 These tokens can be words, phrases, or even punctuation marks.
 Let's look at a couple of examples to understand how tokenization works.